Twiddle (band)

-Twiddle was an American rock band that is currently taking an indefinite hiatus as of November 26, 2023.
-They were considered a jam band, and utilized instrumental improvisation in their live performances.
+Twiddle is American rock band.
+They are a jam band, and utilize instrumental improvisation in their live performances.
 They incorporate their influences from a variety of music genres, including rock, jazz, bluegrass, reggae, and funk.

+As of July 21st, 2026, Twiddle has released a new single and announced three shows at the Capitol Theatre in Port Chester, New York.

 History

 Twiddle formed at Castleton State College in Vermont in 2004.
 The members of the band are Mihali Savoulidis (guitar, vocals), Ryan Dempsey (keyboards, vocals), Zdenek Gubb (bass, vocals), and Brook Jordan (drums, percussion, vocals).

 Twiddle holds an annual festival called Tumble Down at Burlington Waterfront Park in Vermont.

 In 2022, Jordan took a hiatus from the band.
 Kung Fu's Adrian Tramontano is currently filling in for Jordan.

 On November 29, 2022, Savoulidis announced that the band will be taking an indefinite hiatus for the foreseeable future with 2023 being their last year touring.
 Twiddle played their final three shows during their Frendsgiving on November 23–25, 2023 at the Capitol Theatre in Port Chester, New York.

+On July 18th, 2026, Twiddle teased via social media a reunion.
+Following the announcement, on July 21st, they released their new single, titled “Good Time”.

+In addition to the release, Twiddle announced a three night run at the Capitol Theatre in Port Chester, New York for Frendsgiving, November 27-29, 2026.